-How to Write the Perfect Cold Outreach Email That Gets Results
+How to Write the Perfect Cold Outreach Emails That Get Results

 Posted : March 21, 2018

 So, you’re writing an email to someone you’ve never met before and you want them to engage with your business, website or blog in one way or another.
-Maybe you want a great quote from an influential CEO or you’re looking for some quality backlinks to your site, but none of that is going to happen unless you can write a stellar cold email that doesn’t end up in a person’s spam folder.
+Maybe you want a great quote from an influential CEO or you’re looking for some quality backlinks to your site, but none of that is going to happen unless you can write stellar outreach emails that get results.

 The name alone, cold email, doesn’t sound very appealing.
 After all, why would this important, influential person agree to help you out if they don’t even know you or your company?